splunk-soar-connectors/.github/.github/CONTRIBUTING.md

 1. **Thoroughly** test your code for the new App.
 See the [Automated Checks](#automated-checks) section for information about basic automated checks we provide for all apps.
     <!-- 1.
 Ensure your new app has a [TESTING](https://about:blank) document for the community and our developers. -->
 1. Add your name to the contributors list in the app JSON!
 [Example](https://github.com/phantomcyber/phantom-apps/pull/488/commits/a02e345ce48e56bcb8711d1c5c4e40dd6e62fd11?diff=split&w=1)
-1. Perform a [pull request](https://help.github.com/articles/using-pull-requests/) to the ```next``` branch of the app repo.
+1. Perform a [pull request](https://help.github.com/articles/using-pull-requests/) to the ```main``` branch of the app repo.
 Please ensure your pull request adheres to the guidelines mentioned in [PULL REQUEST TEMPLATE](https://github.com/splunk-soar-connectors/.github/blob/main/.github/pull_request_template.md).

 **Note: Any pull-request to the ```main``` branch of the app repo will not be accepted**